BI66IE619/BI66IE619/README.md

 Last Edited on: 8/13/24

 PS.
-None of my links work so don't try clicking on any of them.
+I don't have a link to a YouTube yet...